vantuan5644/vantuan5644.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+[//]: # (My name is Van-Tuan Tran, a Vietnamese individual who has undergone a stochastic journey towards pursuing a career in Data Science and Machine Learning.
+At present, I am a Research Assistant at VinUniversity, where my focus is centered on rendering deep-black-box models more transparent and trustworthy.)

+[//]: # ()
+[//]: # (I am actively seeking a PhD position in the area of Self-supervised Learning, Federated Learning, and Trustworthy AI.
+In addition, I remain open to exploring other research positions relating to Uncertainty Estimation and Deep Learning for Computer Vision.)

 My name is Van-Tuan Tran, a Vietnamese individual who has undergone a stochastic journey towards pursuing a career in Data Science and Machine Learning.
-At present, I am a Research Assistant at VinUniversity, where my focus is centered on rendering deep-black-box models more transparent and trustworthy.
+At present, I am a PhD student at Trinity College Dublin, where my focus is centered on Federated Learning.

-I am actively seeking a PhD position in the area of Self-supervised Learning, Federated Learning, and Trustworthy AI.
-In addition, I remain open to exploring other research positions relating to Uncertainty Estimation and Deep Learning for Computer Vision.